-An Independent Hearing and Assessment Panel known as a Local Planning Panel under the Environmental Planning and Assessment Act 1979, is a panel of; a chair, two independent expert members and a community member who assess development applications (DAs) made to local councils.
+An Independent Hearing and Assessment Panel (IHAP), known as a Local Planning Panel under the Environmental Planning and Assessment Act 1979, is a panel of; a chair, two independent expert members and a community member who assess development applications (DAs) made to local councils.

 From 1 March (2018), panels are mandatory for all Sydney councils and Wollongong City Council.
 Panels are to be put in place, so the process of assessment and determination of DAs with a high corruption risk, sensitivity or strategic importance are transparent and accountable.

 The Minister for Planning, the Hon Anthony Roberts MP has appointed independent, expert Chairs for Councils to appoint to their Panel.
 Councils will also choose two expert members to appoint to its Panel from a pool established by the Department of Planning and Environment and approved by the Minister for Planning.
 It will be up to Councils to recruit and appoint community members to the Panels.
 A guide has been provided to assist this process.

 Panel members are required to be expert in one or more of the following fields: planning, architecture, heritage, the environment, urban design, economics, traffic and transport, law, engineering, tourism, or government and public administration.